Emmotes/ic_spoilers/docs/melf.md

     "id": 2702,
     "flavour_text": "",
     "description": {
         "desc": "Melf counts the most populous species among other Champions in the formation.
-Melf's Custom Support Spell is increased by $(amount)% for each Champion of that species in the formation.
-If tied, all tied species count.", "post": {
+Melf's Custom Support Spell is increased by $(amount)% for each Champion of that species in the formation, stacking multiplicatively.
+If tied, all tied species count.", "_post": {
             "conditions": [
                 {
                     "condition": "not static_desc",